httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 If the attribute-name case-insensitively matches the string "SameSite", the user agent MUST process the cookie-av as follows:

-1. Let `enforcement` be "None".
+1. Let `enforcement` be "Default".

+2. If cookie-av's attribute-value is a case-insensitive match for "None", set `enforcement` to "None".

-2. If cookie-av's attribute-value is a case-insensitive match for "Strict", set `enforcement` to "Strict".
+3. If cookie-av's attribute-value is a case-insensitive match for "Strict", set `enforcement` to "Strict".

-3. If cookie-av's attribute-value is a case-insensitive match for "Lax", set `enforcement` to "Lax".
+4. If cookie-av's attribute-value is a case-insensitive match for "Lax", set `enforcement` to "Lax".

-4. Append an attribute to the cookie-attribute-list with an attribute-name of "SameSite" and an attribute-value of `enforcement`.
+5. Append an attribute to the cookie-attribute-list with an attribute-name of "SameSite" and an attribute-value of `enforcement`.

 Note: This algorithm maps the "None" value, as well as any unknown value, to